CMB-S4/fabric_investigation/slicegen/README.md

 7. Select Keytype  "bastion".
 Generate and download keys.
 Save into your diretory

-8. Generate a Token (a bit maddneing. try manually reload screen).
+8. Generate a Token (a bit maddening. try manually reload screen).

 9. Download token, Save into your directory.
 Be prepared to generate a new token each working day.

-Construct files analogous to Don's and source it.
+Make a script analogue to this one and source it.

 ```
 export FABRIC_PROJECT_ID='bfc7d97b-ac63-48d3-976e-2d344533b108'
 export FABRIC_BASTION_HOST='bastion-1.fabric-testbed.net'